drmayao/academic-kickstart/content/post/Recruitment/index.md

 projects: []
 ---

-**We are inviting highly motivated students to participate in MALAB research activities.
+**We are inviting highly motivated students to participate in MALAB research activities.**
 - One fully funded Ph.D. position is available now.
 Candidate is expected to have a solid control background as well as good communication skills.
-Hands-on experience is highly valued.**
+Hands-on experience is highly valued.
+The position covers 100% tuition and fees with highly competitive compensation.
+- Master and undergraduate students with strong coding and implementation skills are encouraged to apply for student researchers position, which may be eligible for hourly stipends commensurate with experience.
+- Visiting students and researchers are welcomed as always!
+**Candidates please send your inquisition with a brief CV to Dr. Ma via email.**